Stillbirth and neonatal death

 The SANDS website has information for bereaved parents and also for their relatives and friends.
 There is a book list and some stories written by bereaved parents.

-SANDS can be contacted 24 hours a day and some of the services they provide include:
+SANDS can be contacted 24 hours a day.

 There are SANDS groups in some other Australian states and information can be obtained from the SANDS Australia website

 Pregnancy and Infant Loss Support for bereaved parents who suffer the loss of their baby or babies due to miscarriage, still birth, termination of pregnancy for foetal abnormality, and neonatal death.
 (Australia)

 Pregnancy Loss Australia has published a book 'You are not alone' which is available via their website.

 The Grieflink site has some information about grieving for the loss of a stillborn or newborn baby.

 The information on this site should not be used as an alternative to professional care.
 If you have a particular problem, see your doctor or midwife.